 Susan Moffat has studied under Maggie Steber, Emmit Gowin, Olivia Parker, and many others.
 She has exhibited in galleries in the USA; Quebec, Canada; Lisbon, Portugal; and Canary Islands, Spain.

-Coal to Dust is a personal interpretation and search to discover and make sense of my roots.
+Vanishing Coal is a personal interpretation and search to discover and make sense of my roots.
 I went back to my homeland, the coal country in northeastern PA.
 My grandfather was one of three brothers who owned Moffat Coal Company.
 They inherited it from their father, who began as a coal miner in 1906.
-He worked hard to build the business and, while waiting for a trolley in Atlantic City in 1926, was struck by a car and killed.
+He worked hard to build the business and, while waiting for a trolley in Atlantic City in 1926, my great grandfather was struck by a car and killed.
 I never knew my grandfather or his brothers as they passed away before my birth.

 I had hoped to photograph miners who lived back in the day when coal was the primary source of heat and get a sense of the reality of my mythologized ideas.
 My memories remain of radios playing a jingle that ended with "You'll enjoy the best in heating, live in comfort day and night...
 Moffat Premium Anthracite."
 I remember driving past the massive culm dump in Dunmore on the way into Scranton, the sulfur smell of it burning a place in my memory.